MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 3. In the Account manager, select **Start trial**.
 If you don't see the *Start trial* button, trials might be disabled for your tenant.

+> [!NOTE]
+> If the Account manager already displays **Trial status**, you may already have a **Power BI trial** in progress.
+In this case, attempt to use a Fabric feature to generate a prompt to start a Fabric trial capacity too.
+For more information, see [x](#other-ways-to-start-a-microsoft-fabric-trial).

     :::image type="content" source="media/fabric-trial/me-control.png" alt-text="Screenshot of the Microsoft Fabric Account manager.":::

-4. If prompted, agree to the terms and then select **Start trial**.
+5. If prompted, agree to the terms and then select **Start trial**.

-5. Once your trial capacity is ready, you receive a confirmation message.
+6. Once your trial capacity is ready, you receive a confirmation message.
 Select **Got it** to begin working in Fabric.
 You're now the Capacity administrator for that trial capacity.
 To learn how to share your trial capacity using workspaces, see [Share trial capacities](#share-trial-capacities)

-6. Open your Account manager again.
-Notice that you now have a heading for **Trial status**.
+7. Open your Account manager again.
+Notice the heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
 You also see the countdown in your Fabric menu bar when you work in a product workload.

     :::image type="content" source="media/fabric-trial/trial-status-me-control.png" alt-text="Screenshot of the Microsoft Fabric trial status.":::